sbabic/swupdate/doc/source/swupdate.rst

   A volume with the name "data" is saved and restored after resizing.
 - runs pre-install scripts
-- iterates through all images and save them according to sw-descripotion (in UBI volume, in devices, etc.)
-- iterates through all "files" from sw-description and save them after mounting the filesystem specified.
+- iterates through all images and call the corresponding handler for installing on target.
 - runs post-install scripts
 - update u-boot environment, if changes are specified in sw-description.